dmitriy-serdyuk/specparse/README.md

 encoder_parameters:
     shape: 50
 ```
-The resulting configuration is equivalent to
+The resulting specification is equivalent to
 ```yaml
 encoder_parameters:
     shape: 50